 We are a non-profit corporation.
 All of the money we take in is used to help dogs directly or to fund our organization (buying supplies, supporting a website, etc.).

 MSIR takes in dogs from owners who don't want them or can't keep them, as well as dogs from the county pound and other animal shelters.
-Most of the dogs we get are young adults, who have outgrown their puppy cuteness, and are ready to be taught some manners.
+Many dogs we take in are young adults, who have outgrown their puppy cuteness, and are ready to be taught some manners.
+We also take in dogs of all ages with special needs, and seniors in need of furever homes to live out their lives.

 After MSIR takes in a dog, it is given a veterinary exam to make sure that it is healthy.
 We also update the dog's immunizations, spay or neuter the dog if it has not already been done, and then microchip the dog in MSIR's name.
 Spaying and neutering not only helps prevent pet overpopulation, but also lowers the dog's risk of contracting reproductive diseases later in life.